 Most of us think these fellows are fine on domestic policy.

-You need that, or you can need someone who can bring you a decisive state.
+Or you can need someone who can bring you a decisive state.

-You're gonna punt for outsiders.
+You're going to punt for outsiders.

 You're punting.

-Well, no, I'm f no.
+Well, no, I'm no.

 Yeah, that's true.

-But you like what do you think about this?
+What do you think about this?

-The Republicans feel betrayed by their own party in DC.
+The Republicans feel betrayed by their own party in D.C.

 Five, fix America's trade imbalance and demand trade fairness.

-That's a Trump uh position.
+That's a Trump position.

 How's that?

-Well, I'm that's a good one.
+Well, that's a good question.

-Uh that's not what the president's running on.
+That's not what the president's running on.

 You're exactly right.